lilmond/Fla-SSH-Bang/README.md

 # Fla-SSH-Bang
 Lightspeed SSH bruteforce.

-This tool is best combined with [Turbo](https://github.com/lilmond/Turbo/tree/main)
+This tool is best combined with [Turbo](https://github.com/lilmond/Turbo)

-Watch flasshbang2 at play here: https://www.youtube.com/watch?v=J4gawRD-RDo
+Watch flasshbang2 at work here: https://www.youtube.com/watch?v=ABVO17C8G64

 **PS:** The files `coolproxies.txt` and `passlist_2023.txt` are only samples of combo lists.
 You may use [Proxal](https://github.com/lilmond/Proxal) for fetching fresh proxy lists, and also don't forget to pull better password list from [SecLists](https://github.com/danielmiessler/SecLists).